Harriet Fertik

 • A.B.
 University of Chicago

 Harriet Fertik's research focuses on literature and political thought in the early Roman empire and on classical reception.
 Her first book, The Ruler’s House: Contesting Power and Privacy in Julio-Claudian Rome (Johns Hopkins University Press, 2019) explored how Romans used the world of the house to interpret and interrogate the role of the emperor.
 She co-edited (with Mathias Hanses) Above the Veil: Revisiting the Classicism of W. E. B. Du Bois, a special issue of the International Journal of the Classical Tradition (2019).
-Her recent publications include "Learning from Women: Mothers, Slaves, and Regime Change in Tacitus’ Dialogue on Orators" (Polis 2020), "Women’s Work: Exploring a Tradition of Inquiry with W. E. B. Du Bois, Anna Julia Cooper, and Aristotle” (The Routledge Handbook of Women and Ancient Greek Philosophy 2024), "Antiquity, Tradition, and Anti-Blackness in Hannah Arendt’s Public Sphere" (TAPA 2024), and "W. E. B. Du Bois's Universal History in Black Folk Then and Now (1939)" (Classical Receptions Journal 2024).
-Her current book project, Traditions Lost and Found: W. E. B. Du Bois, Hannah Arendt, and Classical Antiquity, explores how and why Du Bois, a Black American writer, sociologist, and civil rights activist, and Arendt, a German Jewish refugee, essayist, and political theorist, deploy Greek, Roman, and Jewish antiquity in their accounts of political education.
-She is also developing a project on the role of women, especially mothers and nurses, in Roman thought on language and literature.
+Her recent publications include "Women’s Work: Exploring a Tradition of Inquiry with W. E. B. Du Bois, Anna Julia Cooper, and Aristotle” (in The Routledge Handbook of Women and Ancient Greek Philosophy 2024), "Antiquity, Tradition, and Anti-Blackness in Hannah Arendt’s Public Sphere" (TAPA 2024), and "W. E. B. Du Bois's Universal History in Black Folk Then and Now (1939)" (Classical Receptions Journal 2024).
+Her current book project, Between Traditions: W. E. B. Du Bois, Hannah Arendt, and the Memory of Antiquity (under contract with Yale University Press) examines the complex triangulation between Black Americans, German Jews, and Greco-Roman antiquity through Du Bois’s and Arendt’s writing and the powerful but ambivalent relationship they each had with the classics.
+She is also developing a project on the role of women, especially mothers and nurses, in Roman thought on language and literature and a study of depictions of Jews in the city of Rome in Latin literature after 70 CE.